Small Smiles Dental Centers: Post-DeRose

 In 2006, the DeRose family sold its share of Small Smiles.
-In September and October 2006 the assets of Forba Dental Management aka FORBA, LLC were acquired from the DeRose family by a group of investors led by the Carlyle Group, Arcapita Bank, and American Capital Strategies.
+In September and October 2006 the assets of Forba Dental Management FORBA, LLC were acquired from the DeRose family by a group of investors led by the Carlyle Group, Arcapita Bank, and American Capital Strategies.
 Sanus Holdings, LLC was created for purchasing FORBA, LLC's assets.
 Sanus Holdings later became Small Smiles Holding Company, LLC.
 The sales price was reported to be $435 million.
 A revolving line of credit was opened by CIT Group. and in September 2006, the operation relocated to Nashville, Tennessee.

 After the ownership change in 2006, Small Smiles and its various clinics have pledged to be compliant with standards set in state and federal healthcare guidelines, as well as guidelines from the American Academy of Pediatric Dentistry.
 A Pediatric Dental Advisory Board was established in 2007 to assist Chief Dental Officer Stephen Adair in meeting quality of care standards.

 In 2007, reporter Roberta Baskin of WJLA-TV in Washington, D.C., and her crew filmed the opening ceremony and operations at a newly opening Small Smiles clinic in Langley Park, Maryland.
 Her crew filmed video of screaming children, bound with papoose boards, as technicians performed dental work.
 She filmed the lead dentist discussing production goals and stating that his clinic's dentists perform many baby root canals per day.
 Interviews with several former employees who either resigned or were fired after speaking out against the company's practices revealed other abuses, including dental staff conducting X-rays on children even though they were not certified to do so.
 The film and the investigative report aired on television led to legal action unfolding.
 This sparked other stations across the United States to investigate area Small Smiles locations.